MelchizedekTP/CA_Assignment_1/Q1/Readme.md

 ```
 likwid-bench -t copy -w S0:100MB:1
 ```

+To get performance counters perf was used.
+Perf comes as default in linux-tools.
+If your kernel doesnt have latest linux-tools, you can download the latest available version from https://www.kernel.org/.

 Note: To run perf commands its neccassry to set perf kernel paranoid level to -1.
 To do that
 ```
 sudo sysctl kernel.perf_event_paranoid=-1